angus-lau/MacroTracker/README.md

 - You can locate my visual component by clicking "Click for Krabby Patty"
 - You can save the state of my application by clicking "Save"
 - You can reload the state of my application by clicking "Load"

+### Phase 4: Task 2
+- Mon Apr 08 03:39:16 PDT 2024
+Added FavMeal1 to Favourite Meals
+Mon Apr 08 03:39:18 PDT 2024
+Removed FavMeal1 from Favourite Meals
+Mon Apr 08 03:39:24 PDT 2024
+Added FavMeal2 to Favourite Meals
+Mon Apr 08 03:39:31 PDT 2024
+Added FavMeal3 to Favourite Meals
+Mon Apr 08 03:39:34 PDT 2024
+Removed FavMeal2 from Favourite Meals
+Mon Apr 08 03:39:35 PDT 2024
+Removed FavMeal3 from Favourite Meals

+### Phase 4: Task 3
+- One really big thing that I would focus on next time is to break down my MealFileGUI because everything was put in and it was really confusing for me, and it will definitely be very confusing for other programmers.